valadaptive/ntsc-rs/ae-plugin/README.md

 2018](https://github.com/rust-lang/cargo/issues/6790).

 ### The After Effects SDK
 You'll need the [After Effects SDK](https://developer.adobe.com/after-effects/).
-Version 15.0 is what I developed against (I'd love to use a newer version of After Effects, but anything past CC 2018 keeps freezing), but you should be able to use a newer version.
+I use the May 2023 version, but anything 2015 or newer *should* work.
 Unzip the SDK into a subfolder named "sdk" inside this folder.
 You'll want to unzip the *contents* of the .zip's root folder, which at this time is just a PDF of the SDK guide and an "Examples" folder which bafflingly contains the actual headers.
 The final path should be something like `ntsc-rs/ae-plugin/sdk/Examples`.

 ### Cargo and Rust
 Of course, ntsc-rs itself is written in Rust, so you'll need [the Rust toolchain](https://rustup.rs/).
 The stable